Simone Calvano

-Simone Calvano (born 11 July 1993) is an Italian professional footballer who plays as a defensive and central midfielder for club Crotone on loan from Monopoli.
+Simone Calvano (born 11 July 1993) is an Italian professional footballer who plays as a defensive and central midfielder for club Monopoli.

 Club career

 Early career

 Calvano joined AC Milan from Atalanta in January 2010.
 He spent two seasons and a half in the club's under-20 team, being part of the squad who won the Coppa Italia Primavera in 2010, 25 years after the team's last success in the competition.

 Calvano made his official debut for the first team on 26 January 2012, coming on as a substitute in a Coppa Italia quarter-finals game against Lazio, which Milan won 3–1.

 Hellas Verona

 At the beginning of the 2012–13 season, Calvano was signed by Serie B club Hellas Verona on a loan deal with an option for the co-ownership.
 During the January transfer window, Verona redeemed the player's co-ownership and sent him on loan to Prima Divisione club San Marino for the remainder of the season.

 On 12 January 2019, he joined Padova on loan.

 On 26 August 2019, he joined Juve Stabia on loan with an option to buy.